Enhancement for Robustness of Koopman Operator-based Data-driven Mobile Robotic Systems: Parametric Testing and Evaluation

-Results (the average of $D_{abs}$ and $D_r$) are depicted and compared in Fig~\ref{fig:difference}.
-We observe that 1) although low density noise leads to smaller absolute prediction error, it can cause a larger relative difference for most choices of $M$.
-2) The method performs better with a large enough size of training data set (e.g., greater than $2*10^4$ as shown in that simulation).
-If we keep increasing the size (e.g., $2*10^5$ in this one), its accuracy may not be improved further.
-3) As the level of noise density increases, we can better approximate the prediction error generated by noisy training data.
+Results (averaged $MSE$) are depicted and compared in Fig~\ref{fig:difference}.
+We observe that 1) low density noise leads to smaller prediction error for most choices of $M$.
+2) Our method performs better with a large enough size of training data set (e.g., greater than $2*10^4$ as shown in the simulation).\footnote{In practice, good results may be achieved with fewer data, as we show next in simulation with a wheeled robot.
+Better understanding the interplay between training data set size and performance is part of ongoing work.} 3) If we keep increasing the size (e.g., $5*10^4$ in this one), its accuracy may not be improved further.